Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 ## Handling projection parameters

-[Projections][projections] are functions and function-like objects that can be used to "view" the values to sort differently during comparison.
+[Projections][projections] are functions and function-like objects that can be used to "view" the values to sort differently during a comparison.
 Most of the comparison sorters in **cpp-sort** take an optional projection parameter.
 Our `bubble_sorter` being a comparison sorter, it may be interesting to have it handle projections too.
 In order to do that, we have to alter both the sorting algorithm and the sorter.
 Fortunately, the modifications are pretty straigthforward: in the algorithm, we only have to add another parameter and use it on the values that are being compared:

 ```cpp
 template<